mihobo/Tamamon/README.md

 When Tamamon has no energy and you try to play with it:
 ![Imgur](http://i.imgur.com/nD91Y9X.png)

+v(1.1) - Tamamon has been updated with a pixelated/8bit retro style look - screenshots coming soon.

 Web-link
 --------
 < website link to play Tamamon coming soon >

 Additional Comments
 -------------------
+All Jasmine spec tests pass (100%)

 Bonus features still to be incorporated into the app.
 Watch this space!